joshua-jj/Omnifood/README.md

-A replica of omnifood's landing page (https://omnifood.dev/)
+This is a replica of omnifood's landing page (https://omnifood.dev/) Site is deployed at https://omnifood-jj.netlify.app/